-A few top trends: “Overall, there was a slight increase in the frequency of activity in the summer,” notes Nicolas Beuchat, senior data scientist at Oura.
-“We see that people love paddle sports in the summer, as well as a high increase with activities such as golf, yard work, mountain biking, and hiking.”
+In the summer, we see a slight increase in the frequency of activity in the summer, notes Nicolas Beuchat, senior data scientist at Oura, who analyzed this aggregate data.
+“We also see that people love paddle sports in the summer, as well as a high increase with activities such as golf, yard work, mountain biking, and hiking.”

 Keep reading to dive deeper into the data.